letoram/arcan/README.md

 =====

-Arcan is a powerful development framework for creating virtually anything between user interfaces for specialized embedded applications and games all the way to full-blown desktop environments.
+Arcan is a powerful development framework for creating virtually anything between user interfaces for specialized embedded applications all the way to full-blown standalone desktop environments.

 At its heart lies a robust and portable multimedia engine, with a well-tested and well-documented interface, programmable in Lua.
-At every step of the way, the underlying development emphasizes security, performance and debuggability guidede by a principle of least surprise in terms of API design.
+At every step of the way, the underlying development emphasizes security, performance and debuggability guided by a principle of least surprise in terms of API design.

 Among the more uncommon features we find: